SearocIsMe/AI-ML-LLM/handbook/k8s/kubespray-notes.md

 # Pre-condition and Assumptions

 1. at least 5 VMs are allozated.
-2. each VM has Centos 7.7 above and update its software. if no see section
+2. each VM has Centos 7.7 above and update its software, refers to [install antivirus](#antivirus-clamav-setup)
-3. ssh tunnel are setup alreay.
+3. ssh tunnel are setup alreay, refers to [ssh tunnel](#ssh-tunnel-setup)

 ## kubespray on Centos